DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 $\epsilon_t \sim N(0,\sigma^2)$

 They would start by collecting the appropriate data on each variable and form the likelihood function below.
-They would then try to find the
-$ B $ and $ \sigma^2 $ that maximises this function.
+They would then try to find the $ B $ and $ \sigma^2 $ that maximises this function.

 $
 F Y_t B,\sigma^2 = (2\pi \sigma^2)^{-T/2} \exp(- \frac{(Y_t-B X_t)^T (Y_t-B X_t)}{2 \sigma^2})
 $

 In this case the optimal coefficients can be found by taking the derivative of the log of this function and finding the values of $\hat{B}$ where the derivative equals zero.
 If we actually did the math, we would find the solution to be the OLS estimates below.
+I will not go into the derivation here but [here](https://www.youtube.com/watch?v=fb1CNQT-3Pg) is a really nice video going through deriving the OLS estimates in detail.

 $\hat{B} = (X_t' X_t)^{-1}(X_t' Y_t)$